 Skin irritation from allergies or environmental triggers, including tobacco smoke, scented candles, aerosol sprays, and non-stick cookware fumes, can inflame the skin enough to make a budgie start picking.
 Low humidity is also a genuine physical irritant that desiccates the skin and drives scratching and picking behaviour.
 If feather damage started suddenly after a change in the home environment, that connection is worth investigating.

 Diagnosing mites accurately requires a vet to take skin scrapings and examine them under a microscope.
+When vets suspect feather mites, they may confirm the diagnosis by examining feather debris, taking skin scrapings, and checking for crusts or samples collected from the cage skin scrapings under a microscope.
 Owners should not attempt to diagnose or treat mite infestations based on appearance alone, because some mite species sit deep in the subcutis and are easily missed without proper technique.

 When a respiratory or systemic illness shows up on the feathers